WerWolv/EdiZon/README.md

   - [Jojo](https://github.com/drdrjojo) for the Travis CI configuration and the config creator.
   - [Ac_K](https://github.com/AcK77) for help with the server side update scripts and the EdiZon save website.
   - [jakibaki](https://github.com/jakibaki) for his massive help with the implementation of RAM editing and sys-netcheat which was used as inspiration.
-  - [SciresM](https://github.com/SciresM) for the aarch64 hardware accelerated SHA256 code and [libstratosphere](https://github.com/Atmosphere-NX/libstratosphere/).
+  - [SciresM](https://github.com/SciresM) for the aarch64 hardware accelerated SHA256 code, his implementation of the Atmosphère cheat engine and his support during development.
   - **bernv3** for the beautiful icon.
   - **All config creators** for bringing this project to life!